The Martial Compendium 5E

 Flawless Savagery

-Starting at 18th level, you can make opportunity attacks freely, instead of needing your Reaction.
+Starting at 18th level, you can make Opportunity attacks without using your Reaction.

 Art: BaViPower